JLH-JLH/Housing-market-network/README.md

 ## Instructions
 ### Data
-The arc and node data is provided in the [Centality metrics] folder of this repository
+The arc and node data is provided in the [Centality metrics] folder of this repository.
+The data file is processed from the MVGC results, in a form that is accessible in running the centrality analysis.
 ### Running the Centrality Analysis
 1. **Ensure the working directory is set correctly** in the script.
 2. **Place the input files (`Node.csv` and `Arc_*.csv`) in the directory**.